Sacred-Finance/privacy-indicator/README.md

 ![user behavior](images/user-behavior.png)

-To quote the paper: _In Figure 17, we observe that most users of the linked deposit-withdraw pairs leave their deposit for less than a day in the mixer contract.
-This user behavior can be exploited for deanonymization by assuming that the vast majority of the deposits are always withdrawn after one or two days._
+To quote the paper: _In Figure 17, we observe that most users of the linked deposit-withdraw pairs leave their deposit for less than a day in the mixer contract. **This user behavior can be exploited for deanonymization by assuming that the vast majority of the deposits are always withdrawn after one or two days**._

 For example, if most users withdraw within 48 hours it makes it easier to link depositing addresses with withdrawal ones.
 A withdrawal happening today will likely be connected to one depositing 48 hours ago.